-- 1.1 The Financial Services Commission, Mauritius (the "FSC") is established under the Financial Services Act 2007 (the "FSA") and is mandated to regulate the non-bank financial services and global business sectors.
-The FSC is, by virtue of section 5 of the Virtual Assets and Initial Token Offering Services ("VAITOS") Act 2021, responsible for regulating and supervising Virtual Assets Service Providers ("VASPs") and Issuers of Initial Token Offerings ("IITOs"). - 1.2 The Guidance Notes are issued by the FSC pursuant to its powers under Section 7(1)(a) of the FSA. - 1.3 The Guidance Notes set out the measures which entities regulated under the VAITOS Act 2021 should apply for the prevention of Money Laundering and Terrorism Financing ("ML/TF") during the course of their business and operations. - 1.4 The provisions of the Guidance Notes should be read in conjunction with the VAITOS Act 2021, the Financial Intelligence and Anti-Money Laundering Act 2002 ("FIAMLA 2002"), the Financial Intelligence and Anti-Money Laundering Regulations 2018 ("FIAMLR 2018") and the FSC's Anti-Money Laundering and Combatting the Financing of Terrorism ("AML/CFT") Handbook. - 1.5 Terms used in these Guidance Notes shall, unless otherwise specified, have the same meaning as under the relevant Acts.
+- 1.1 The Financial Services Commission, Mauritius (the "FSC") is established under the Financial Services Act (the "FSA") and is mandated to regulate the non-bank financial services and global business sectors.
+The FSC is, by virtue of section 5 of the Virtual Assets and Initial Token Offering Services ("VAITOS") Act, responsible for regulating and supervising Virtual Assets Service Providers ("VASPs") and Issuers of Initial Token Offerings ("IITOs"). - 1.2 The Guidance Notes are issued by the FSC pursuant to its powers under section 7(1)(a) of the FSA. - 1.3 The Guidance Notes set out the measures which entities regulated under the VAITOS Act should apply for the prevention of Money Laundering and Terrorism Financing ("ML/TF") during the course of their business and operations. - 1.4 The provisions of the Guidance Notes should be read in conjunction with the VAITOS Act, the Financial Intelligence and Anti-Money Laundering Act ("FIAMLA"), the Financial Intelligence and Anti-Money Laundering Regulations ("FIAMLR"), the United Nations (Financial Prohibitions, Arms Embargo and Travel Ban) Sanctions Act ("UNSA") and the FSC's Anti-Money Laundering and Combatting the Financing of Terrorism ("AML/CFT") Handbook. - 1.5 Terms used in these Guidance Notes shall, unless otherwise specified, have the same meaning as under the relevant Acts.